What Happens to the House If No One Wins the Lottery Draw? The Complete Australian Guide

 Responsible Gambling Notice

 Lottery tickets carry financial risk.
-Only spend what you can afford to lose.
-If gambling is affecting your life, contact Gamblers Help on 1800 858 858 (free, confidential, 24/7) or visit www.gamblershelp.com.au for support and resources.
+Only spend money you can afford to lose.
+Gambling affecting your life?
+Call Gamblers Help on 1800 858 858.
+It's free, private, and open 24/7.
+Visit www.gamblershelp.com.au for help and resources.

 Affiliate Disclosure

-About This Article: Win A Home is an independent directory of Australian charity lotteries.
-We do not sell tickets directly.
-When you click "Enter Draw" on this site, you are directed to the official lottery operator's secure payment page.
-Win A Home receives a commission on ticket sales made through our referrals.
-This arrangement does not affect ticket prices—you pay the same amount whether you purchase directly or through our site.
-Our editorial independence is maintained: we review all lotteries against the same standards regardless of commission structure.
-Any lottery listed here must be ACNC-registered with published prospectuses and transparent no-winner terms.
+About This Article: Win A Home lists Australian charity lotteries.
+We don't sell tickets directly.
+Clicking "Enter Draw" takes you to the lottery operator's secure page.
+Win A Home earns a small fee on sales through our site.
+This does not change ticket prices.
+You pay the same either way.
+We review all lotteries by the same rules.
+Every lottery here must be ACNC-registered.
+They must show their terms clearly and explain no-winner rules.